-- Download the PDF version from our website to your mobile or tablet device. - o Go to www.arcadis.com/en/asia - o On the homepage, click "Research and Publications" - Scroll down to "Annual Construction Cost Handbook" and click "Download the Handbooks" - o Scroll down and click "Download now" to access the Singapore Construction Cost Handbook - For mobile and tablet access, scan the QR code below to directly access our Annual Construction Cost Handbook webpage.
+- 1. Download the PDF version from our website to your mobile or tablet device. - · Go to www.arcadis.com - On the top left hand corner of the homepage, navigate to the Singapore page - On the Singapore page, click "Knowledge Hub", followed by the orange button "View our thought leadership" - Scroll down and click "Research and Publications" - Scroll down to "Annual Construction Cost Handbook" and click "Download the Handbooks" - Scroll down and click arrow or "PDF" to download the Singapore Construction Cost Handbook - For mobile and tablet access, scan the QR code below to directly access our Annual Construction Cost Handbook webpage.